Skip to main content

 Average upsell valueThe average revenue per product page upsell product purchased.revenue / purchased products

 ProfitThe total profit from product page upsells.
-Profit is calculated by subtracting the cost of goods sold from the revenue.sum(PDP upsell revenue) - sum(PDP upsell cost of goods sold)
+Calculated by subtracting cost of goods sold from revenue.sum(PDP upsell revenue) - sum(PDP upsell cost of goods sold)

 Profit per viewThe average profit generated per unique view on product page upsells.profit / unique impressions